 Before I go on, this article is not intended to offend caravan owners or to question their judgement.
-We’re just genuinely puzzled how roads that no sane person would even consider towing a caravan on a few years ago, are now fine.
+We’re just genuinely puzzled.
+How is it that roads you wouldn’t even consider towing a caravan on a few years ago, are now fine?
 And not just for “off road” caravans.

 Taking Over The Off Road Camper Trailer’s Domain

 When we travelled Australia for 12 months with 2 kids, we wanted to be able to go anywhere.
 We’re talking the Gibb River Road, Cape York, Great Central Road for example.
 In other words, roads renowned for breaking vehicles, especially trailers.

 We searched long and hard for a suitable option.
 Really, the only viable choice was a camper trailer.
 Not just any camper trailer.
 Rather a proper off road camper trailer with independent suspension, solidly built and simple.

 Incidentally, this trailer performed faultlessly.
 With regular and basic maintenance, our trailer was basically bulletproof.

 Now the highways and tarred roads have always been the domain of caravans.
 Once off the tar however, we would rarely see a caravan.
 Occasionally we’d see one of those enormous off road caravans, built like a Sherman tank on a dirt road.

 However once we hit the corrugations, caravans were non-existent.
 This was the domain of the off road camper trailer.
 And we’d occasionally see the shell of a broken trailer on the side of the road.
 They were those ones advertised as off road… the ones where the only thing off road about them is the “off road” sticker on the side.